Hamburger menu icon

 References: 1.
 Pitcher D, et al. Clin J Am Soc Nephrol.
 2023;18(6):727-738.
 2. Faucon AL, et al. Nephrol Dial Transplant.
 2024;30:gfae085.
 3. Rovin BH, et al. Lancet.
 2023;402(10417):2077-2090.
 4. Lafayette R, et al. Lancet.
 2023;402:859-870.

-Impact of eGFR Decline
+Impact of eGFR Decline on

-on Progression to ESKD
+Progression to Kidney Failure

 If Sarah’s eGFR decline stabilizes, this can delay the onset of kidney failure.